kwhitley/itty.dev/itty-router/guides/cloudflare-workers.md

 ```

 <Badge type="danger">
-  <p>Currently, there's a <a href="https://github.com/cloudflare/workers-sdk/issues/5420">bug in Wrangler</a> with <code>wrangler dev</code> that doesn't play nice with our default export.
-While this doesn't affect production code, it's a pain to develop locally.
+  <p>Currently, there's a <a href="https://github.com/cloudflare/workers-sdk/issues/5420">bug in Wrangler</a> that affects local development using `wrangler dev` when trying to export the router directly.
 We're working with the Cloudflare folks to get this fixed ASAP.</p>

-  <p>In the meantime, destructure your root router like this in local dev (also works in production):</p>
+  <p>In the meantime, destructure your root router like this to avoid the issue:</p>

   ```ts
   export default { ...router } // this looks pointless, but trust us